Saafke/dance-fitness/README.md

 _Note: The above links for ROMP, DecoMR, ExPose and VIBE are forks and improved over the original, to facilitate running these methods on videos._

+#### Run the methods

-2. Now we can run the above methods on your input video(s).
+Now we can run the above methods on your input video(s).
 Use bash to run the "estimate.sh" script.
 Make sure to change the directories in this script, to your correct directories.
 That is, the directories where you installed the above methods.
 Execute the following command:

 First, go into the correct subfolder of this repository: